jinit24/Scrabble-bot/docs/index.md

 We play a new word HAsHeS. (letter 's' and 'e' were already on the board, we play a word that uses both of them)

 # Making words
 For a given set of letters we now want to make words.
-Based on the above 4 cases, we have some extra information to accomodate.
+Based on the above 4 cases, we have some extra information to accommodate.
 Importantly for each word once we place it we have to check if extra words are formed in the left to right direction.
 ```js
 ------------------------------------------------------------